tysker/Datamatiker3Semester.io/wee6Questions.md

 Content-Type _Which type of content that can be extracted/manipulated_
 Access-Control-Allow-Methods: GET _Which CRUD methods are allowed_
 Access-Control-Allow-Origin: * //Who can access it.
 (All)

+**_Explain Same Origin Policy_**

+The same-origin policy is an important concept in the web application security model.
+Under the policy, a browser permits scripts from the first web page to access data in a second web page, but only if both web pages have the same origin.
+An origin is defined as a combination of URI scheme, host name, and port number.
+This policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page's Document Object Model.